Type 80/88 main battle tank: Armaments

-Type 80 served as a testbed for the imported ZPL-79 105mm rifled gun.
-On Type 88 and Type 88B, the main armament is a dual-axis stabilized ZPL-83 and ZPL-83A 105mm rifled gun with a fume extractor at its midway point.
-On Type 88A, the main gun is replaced by a longer, 62 caliber ZPL-94, offering longer range, higher accuracy, and capability to launch laser-guided gun-launched missile.
+Type 80 served as a testbed for the imported ZPL-79 105 mm rifled gun.
+On Type 88 and Type 88B, the main armament is a dual-axis stabilized ZPL-83 and ZPL-83A 105 mm rifled gun with a fume extractor at its midway point.
+On Type 88A, the main gun is replaced by a longer, 62-caliber ZPL-94, offering longer range, higher accuracy, and capability to launch laser-guided gun-launched missiles.
 The main gun has an elevation of -5 to 18 degrees and electronic turret drive of 20°/s for horizontal control and 6°/s for vertical.
 The main gun on Type 80 is loaded manually, and has a rate of fire approximately 7 rounds per minute.
 On Type 88B, a form of assist loader is introduced for quicker and easier reload operations with reportedly 13 rounds per minute maximum rate of fire.

 Secondary armaments for all variants are the same, including one Type 59 12.7 mm heavy machine gun mounted on the turret roof, and one Type 59 7.62 mm coaxial machine gun.
 The Type 80 and Type 88 can store 44 rounds of ammunition for the main gun.
 On Type 88B and Type 88A, the tank features redesigned ammo racks with 48 rounds of ammunition.
-The 12.7mm heavy machine gun has 300 rounds of ammo, while the coaxial machine gun has 2250 rounds.
+The 12.7 mm heavy machine gun has 300 rounds of ammo, while the coaxial machine gun has 2250 rounds.

 Electronics

-The Type 80 tank is composed of laser rangefinder, digital ballistic computer, power supply, target angle measurement sensor, velocity measurement sensor, and gun positioning sensor.
+The Type 80 tank is equipped with laser rangefinder, digital ballistic computer, power supply, target angle measurement sensor, velocity measurement sensor, and gun positioning sensor.
 The driver periscope and gunner sight is fitted with passive night vision device (1st generation), daylight periscopes.
 The commander is fitted with one rotating periscope and four additional observation periscopes.
 The driver and loader have their own periscopes.
 The commander can override the turret direction.
 Type 80-I replaced the external laser rangefinder with an integrated multi-function gunner sight.
 The gunner sight was upgraded to second generation passive night vision.

 The Type 88 tank features improved Type 37A fire control system.
 Type 37A features integrated gunner sight with daylight optics, passive night vision channel, and laser range finder.
 The daylight emergency sight from Type 80 is kept at its original location.
 The new fire control system has improved ballistic computer, new radio communication system, dual-axis stabilizer, self-diagnosis software, and second generation passive night-vision device for driver and gunner.

 The Type 88B and Type 88A tanks are equipped with improved ISFCS-212 fire control system, with driver, gunner and commander all have access to 2nd generation passive night vision devices.
 The gunner sight is stabilized.
 Type 88A and later batches of Type 88B had its gunner sight replaced by thermal imagining devices.
-The fire control computer of Type 88B and Type 88A allows the commander to acquire and engage enemy target through the optical periscope mounted on the commander’s hatch.
+The fire control computer of Type 88B and Type 88A allows the commander to acquire and engage enemy target through the optical periscope mounted on the commander's hatch.